qiwi/tech-radar/README.md

 ```

 ### Ring colors
-The easiest way to change the look of your radar is by adding an alternative color scheme. `renderSettings` option is exactly for that:
+The easiest way to tweak up the look of your radar is by adding an alternative color scheme. `renderSettings` option is exactly for that:
 ```json
 {
   "svg_id": "radar",